 If you wish to vote at the Meeting by proxy, you must either (a) complete and sign the proxy and return it to the Company's transfer agent, Computershare, or (b) follow the instructions in the proxy to vote by telephone or on the internet.
 In order to be valid, the telephone or internet voting must be completed or the proxy must be received by Computershare at 100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1, Attention: Proxy Department, or by fax at +1 (866) 249-7775 (toll free in Canada and the United States) or +1 (416) 263-9524 (outside Canada and the United States), no later than 10:00 a.m.
-(Eastern time) on Wednesday, August 7, 2024, or in the case of any adjournment or postponement of the Meeting, no later than 48 hours (excluding Saturdays, Sundays and holidays) before the time of such reconvened meeting.
+(Eastern time) on Wednesday, August 6, 2025, or in the case of any adjournment or postponement of the Meeting, no later than 48 hours (excluding Saturdays, Sundays and holidays) before the time of such reconvened meeting.
 The time limit for deposit of proxies may be waived or extended by the chair of the Meeting at his or her discretion, without notice.
+In light of a potential postal strike by Canada Post employees, shareholders are encouraged to provide their proxy or voting instructions via telephone or Internet (as applicable) in order to ensure their proxy or voting instructions will be received on time.